autodesk-tandem/tandem-sample-rest-testbed/readme.md

 ## Live Demo

-If you just want to run the application without modifying source code, please visit: https://autodesk-tandem.github.io/tandem-sample-emb-viewer/
+If you just want to run the application without modifying source code, please visit: https://autodesk-tandem.github.io/tandem-sample-rest-testbed/

 Login with your Autodesk ID and then choose one of the Facilities you have access to.
 If you have not yet used Tandem, you will first need to do the following:
 1. Sign up for a free Tandem account: [Tandem signup](https://intandem.autodesk.com/contact-us/?form_type=account#contact-forms)
-2. Set up a Facility by importing models and assigning Parameters via Classificaiton: https://tandem.autodesk.com
+2. Set up a Facility by importing models and assigning Parameters via Classification: https://tandem.autodesk.com
 3. See https://intandem.autodesk.com/resources/ for more information on how to do this.